 - The program is also designed with built-in scheduling flexibility to allow new farmers to further their training while maintaining their own farms or other work.

-- Accessibility: we are committed to making the BFTP accessible to all aspiring farmers.
-For classroom curriculum, there are both in-person and online options.
-For on-farm events, if a given site does not meet a trainee’s access needs, we will work together to find an alternate option.
+- Accessibility: We are committed to making the BFTP accessible to all aspiring farmers.
+While our programs currently best serve folks located within 2 hours of DC or Baltimore or on the Delmarva peninsula, we work to develop custom learning plans for folks across the Chesapeake region.
 We want to make this work!
 Please feel free to reach out with any questions or concerns.

-Meet a few of our BFTP Training Farms.
+Meet a few of our Level 2 BFTP Training Farms.
 These farmers provide on-farm learning opportunities for our trainees.
-If you are interested in becoming a training farm, please review our BFTP Trainer Requirements and contact BFTP Director, Amyrose Foll, at: email@example.com for an application.
+If you are interested in becoming a training farm, please complete our BFTP Trainer Questionnaire and we’ll be in touch.
+Contact BFTP@futureharvest.org with any questions.

 Want to learn a bit more about the BFTP and how it can help you start your own farm journey?
-Check out this webinar on Following Your Farm Dreams, from the Chesapeake Foodshed Network, featuring former BFTP Director Sarah Sohn and Delmarva Program Manager Niamh Shortt.
+Check out these resources!